julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Wednesday, June 18, 2025.
+Thursday, June 19, 2025.
 Quote of the day:

-> "fantasize, at least two projects" - Andrey Zharun
+> "You have to take risks.
+We will only understand the miracle of life fully when we allow the unexpected to happen." - Paulo Coelho